 Hawksmoor Air Street, 5A Air Street, W1J 0AD

-OK so it's not entirely seafood at this Southern American restaurant, but we so love their style.
-There aren't many places to buy chargrilled oysters around town but these guys are blowtorching them and serving them up Louisiana style with garlic butter and hot sauce.
-They also do a mean crawfish boudin and pickles plate.
-Help it all down with a jug of iced tea.
+OK so it's not entirely seafood at this Southern American restaurant, nor does it have a permanent London home at the moment (although it is looking), but we so love their style.
+There aren't many places to buy chargrilled oysters around town but these guys blowtorch them and serving them up Louisiana style with garlic butter and hot sauce.
+They often pop up at KERB food markets, and keep your eyes peeled on their Twitter feed for upcoming residencies.

 We love the classic schmoozy charm of this place, set in the heart of Theatreland.
 The food is a little like very upmarket pub food, so think half pints of prawns, fish pies, lobster thermidor (what do you mean you've never seen that down the King's Head?), and platters of shellfish galore.
-There’s an oyster bar next door, too.
+There’s an oyster bar next door, too, which made it onto our list of the best oyster bars in London

 J Sheekey, 28-34 St. Martin's Court, WC2N 4AL